-This bill amends the Code of West Virginia to authorize the maintenance of digital court records alongside physical records.
-It outlines the duties of the clerk of the Supreme Court of Appeals, specifying that the clerk or designated staff must preserve both digital and physical court records.
-The bill also requires that court orders be entered either in a physical book or kept digitally, thereby modernizing the record-keeping process.
+This bill amends sections 51-1-12 and 51-3-4 of the Code of West Virginia to authorize the maintenance of digital court records alongside physical records.
+It outlines the duties of the clerk of the Supreme Court of Appeals or designated staff, which now include the preservation of both digital and physical court records.
+The bill also specifies that court orders must be entered either in a physical book or kept digitally by the clerk of court, thereby modernizing the record-keeping process.

-Additionally, the bill removes the requirement for court orders to be signed by a judge or presiding officer, streamlining the process for entering orders into the record.
-This change aims to enhance efficiency in court operations and reflects a shift towards digital documentation in the judicial system.
-Overall, the bill seeks to modernize court record-keeping practices in West Virginia.
+Additionally, the bill removes the requirement for court orders to be signed by a judge or presiding officer, streamlining the process for entering orders.
+This change aims to facilitate the transition to digital record-keeping and reduce administrative burdens on the court system.
+Overall, the legislation reflects a shift towards embracing technology in the judicial process while ensuring that essential records are preserved.

 Statutes affected: Introduced Version: 51-1-12, 51-3-4